-The Board of Directors as of June 27, 2024 included 11 members, six of whom are outside directors.
+The Board of Directors as of June 24, 2025 included 11 members, six of whom are outside directors.
+(The structure is expected to remain unchanged after the annual general meeting of shareholders scheduled for June 25, 2025.)

 Structure and Activities of the Three Committees